 Kids’ rooms are often the most challenging rooms in the house to decorate.
 While most homes typically adhere to a particular style or color scheme, the kid’s room usually breaks away from the mold as a vibrant, wacky wonderland filled with storybook characters, games, toys, and other such nonsense.
-Since there is little hope of carrying over your usual style into this domain, you may as well keep up the adventuresome spirit and try out some of these fun lighting ideas!
+There is little hope of carrying over your usual style into this domain, so you may as well keep up the adventuresome spirit and try out some of these fun lighting ideas!

 Colored Light Strings